ESPionage: The dangerous, clandestine world of psychics and spies.

 “Faith Machine is a fast-paced exhilarating ride of a lifetime.
 It’s ESPecially unique in its genre blending, unique and diverse characters, and fascinating storyline.
 Simply wonderful.” – Janina Scarlet, Superhero Therapy

-Read my post The Big Idea behind The Faith Machine on John Scalzi’s Blog.
+Read The Big Idea behind The Faith Machine on John Scalzi’s Blog.

 The Role-Playing Game